Education & Safety - Food, Land & People

 FLP III-Nutrition and Consumer Science Focus – 1 credit

-FLP Institute - 1 or 2 credit
+FLP Institute - 1 credit

 FLP V Online - Social Study in Nature